 Here are a few tips for writing effective learning outcomes:

 Always consider learning outcomes from the learner’s perspective.
-As discussed above, outcomes should be about the skills and knowledge a learner will take away, and not the material they will be exposed to.
+As discussed above, outcomes should be about the skills and knowledge a learner will take away, not the material they’ll be exposed to.

 Try to avoid vagueness as much as possible.
 Try replacing understand, use, and know with interpret, implement, or explain, where appropriate.
 Be concrete and clear.
-And ensure that the material presented backs up these outcomes and delivers on them.
+And ensure that the material presented backs up these outcomes and delivers on them (this is key!).

 Make sure that your learning outcomes are quantifiable.
 Learners are better off knowing that they’ll be able to “accurately implement three key fire safety measures,” rather than being told that they will “learn about fire safety procedures”.